mongodb/mongo-spark/doc/1-sparkSQL.md

 ## DataTypes

-Spark supports a limited number of data types, to ensure that all bson types can be round tripped in and out of Spark DataFrames /
+Spark supports a limited number of data types, to ensure that all bson types can be round tripped in and out of Spark Datasets.
-Datasets.
 Custom StructTypes are created for any unsupported Bson Types.
 The following table shows the mapping between the Bson Types and
 Spark Types:

 Bson Type               | Spark Type